 - 5.5.1 To complement the Environment Agency's flood zone maps, Gloucestershire County Council prepared a Strategic Flood Risk Assessment (SFRA) Level 1 for the County in September 2008.
-This assessed all forms of flood risk: fluvial (rivers), tidal (sea), surface water, groundwater, sewers, reservoirs and canals. - 5.5.2 To provide more site specific information, two SFRA Level 2 reports were published in October 2011 and April 2013.
-These involved a more detailed review of flood risk at identified broad locations based on the risk identified in the Level 1 SFRA.
-Areas with the lowest flood risk (Flood Zone 1) were not subject to the Level 2 SFRA.
-Along with the Environment Agency's flood maps, the SFRA L1 and L2 and the site specific FRA provide the information necessary to apply the Sequential Test and Exception Test in the development management process by helping to identify sites that may or may not be suitable for development.
-An additional SFRA Level 2 report will also be published as part of the emerging Tewkesbury Borough Plan to cover any housing and employment allocations.
+This assessed all forms of flood risk: fluvial (rivers), tidal (sea), surface water, groundwater, sewers, reservoirs and canals. - 5.5.2 To provide further information, two SFRA Level 2 reports were published in October 2011 and April 2013.
+It must be noted that currently the SFRAs do not take account of the revised allowances for climate change.
+An additional SFRA Level 2 report on specific sites will also be published as part of the emerging Tewkesbury Borough Plan.
+These involve a more detailed review of flood risk at identified broad locations, based on the risk identified in the Level 1 SFRA.
+Areas with the lowest flood risk (Flood Zone 1) were not subject to the Level 2 SFRA. - 5.53 If developers wish to refer to the Level 2 SFRA then they should provide detailed evidence, by reviewing the hydraulic modelling that forms the basis of the data, to show why the SFRA outlines should supersede the Flood Map for Planning outlines.
+As the Flood Map for Planning is regularly reviewed and updated in comparison; this approach would adhere to the principle of the best available data approach.
+This, along with the Environment Agency's flood maps and the site specific FRA, provide the information necessary to apply the Sequential Test and Exception Test in the development management process by helping to identify sites that may or may not be suitable for development.

-5.6 Site Suitability and Flood Risk Considerations for Planning Applications and Site Specific Flood Risk Assessments (FRA)

-- 5.6.1 Developers proposing development or a change of use to a more vulnerable class in areas of flood risk from any source or with critical drainage problems (as notified to the local planning authority by the Environment Agency) or which could create flood risk for others or are more than 1 hectare in size are responsible for: - Demonstrating that the proposed development is consistent with national and local planning policy. - Undertaking appropriate consultation with the flood risk management authorities (Section4) - Providing a site-specific flood risk assessment (FRA), as part of the planning process, which meets the requirements of this Section, and those set out by the relevant flood risk management authority. - Integrating measures into the proposals design that reduce flood risk to the development and elsewhere, by incorporating appropriate flood risk management measures (Chapter 9) including the use of Sustainable Drainage Systems (SuDS) (Chapter 6) - Ensuring that any necessary flood risk management measures are sufficiently funded to ensure that the site can be developed, occupied and maintained safely throughout its proposed lifetime.
+- 5.6 Site Suitability and Flood Risk Considerations for Planning Applications and Site Specific Flood Risk Assessments (FRA) - 5.6.1 Developers proposing development or a change of use to a more vulnerable class in areas of flood risk from any source or with critical drainage problems (as notified to the local planning authority by the Environment Agency) or which could create flood risk for others or are more than 1 hectare in size are responsible for: - Demonstrating that the proposed development is consistent with national and local planning policy. - Undertaking appropriate consultation with the flood risk management authorities (Section4) - Providing a site-specific Flood Risk Assessment (FRA), as part of the planning process, which meets the requirements of this Section, and those set out by the relevant flood risk management authority. - Integrating measures into the proposals design that reduce flood risk to the development and elsewhere, by incorporating appropriate flood risk management measures (Chapter 9) including the use of Sustainable Drainage Systems (SuDS) (Chapter 6) - Ensuring that any necessary flood risk management measures are sufficiently funded to ensure that the site can be developed, occupied and maintained safely throughout its proposed lifetime.
 (Section 6.15) - 5.6.2 The Council will refuse to validate applications for sites in Flood Zones 2 and 3 where no FRA is submitted. - 5.6.3 The following section sets out the points that need to be taken into consideration when determining a site's suitability for development due to flood risk.
 All requirements are consistent with the NPPF and PPG with local requirements explained further.